openbase/developer.tools/src/bco-developer-toolchain-installer/README.txt

 	3. Now run ./configure.sh [Close the terminal after the script completes]
 	4. Open a new terminal and run the script ./bco_batch_installer.sh

-This script will setup the working environment for HAIMoR project.
+This script will setup the working environment and tool chain of bco.

 *Running spread: *
 	Now we can open new terminal and run spread by typing the command ‘spread’